tqsintegration/Advanced-Analytics-Engine-for-AF/README.md

 ## Deployment

-The AF Advanced Calculation Engine may be accessed via the PI System Explorer by configuring the attribute of an element to be referenced as a AF Advanced Calculation Engine data reference.
+The AF Advanced Analytics Engine may be accessed via the PI System Explorer by configuring the attribute of an element to be referenced as a AF Advanced Analytics Engine data reference.
 Click on settings to access the user-friendly graphical user interface.

 ## Graphical User Interface